GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 We would [like to remove
 it](https://github.com/samuelgoto/sms-receiver/issues/4#issuecomment-528991114),
-but it's currently a platform restriction that we are working with the android team to understand what's the best way to approach it.
+but it's currently a platform restriction.
+We are working with the Android team to understand what's the best way to approach it.

 ### Will an SMS message timeout?